 “Canadian lives are disrupted in so many ways — at home and at work.
 The purpose of insurance is to provide peace of mind, and that need is greater today than ever before,” Raymond Chun, TD Insurance president and CEO, said in a statement.

-The company is also extending auto coverage for Canadian customers who are temporarily using their personal vehicles for food, grocery, pharmacy and medical supply deliveries.
+This announcement is in addition to its previously-announced 25% premium reduction announced in May.
+Back then, Travelers also announced it would extend auto coverage for Canadian customers who are temporarily using their personal vehicles to for food, grocery, pharmacy and medical supply deliveries.

 All of Trisura’s 135 staff members from its five offices are working from home.
 While able to speak with brokers and clients over the phone and through email, Trisura has set up a COVID-19 page to provide updates.
 It includes answers to common questions from their broker partners.